Skip to contents

 Interaction modes

-• debounce: execute after a short quiet period.
+• debounce runs after a short quiet period.

-• submit: require the host shell Apply button.
+• submit waits for the host shell Apply button.

-• manual: require an explicit host-side command such as host$execute().
+• manual waits for an explicit host-side command such as host$execute().